avinashkoshal/100-Days-of-ML-/README.md

 **Week - 6 / 15 (100 days of ML)**

 I have decided to dedicate this month for Python
-In constitution to previous week, I have explored:
+In contiunation to previous week, I have explored:

 1. Python for Data Visualization
    ```
       1. Cufflinks
       2. Plotly
       3. Geographical Plotting.
     ```
 2. Did some Data Analysis and Visualization on Datasets available on Kaggle.
 3. I am maintaing a repo on Github do check this out https://github.com/aaavinash85/100-Days-of-ML-